daniwe4/doil/README.md

 1. checkout the newest master branch or copy and extract the zip
 2. cd into the unpacked directory
-3. if you run global instances make sure to adjust 'global_instances_path' in `setup/conf/doil.conf` to specify where to place them, default is '/srv/instances'.
-Attention, paths with 'home' are not allowed here.
-The update will move all global instances to the set path.
 4. execute sudo ./setup/update.sh in order to update **doil**
 5. you can remove the downloaded folder afterward